CocoaPods/Molinillo/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a pull request

+## The Name

+[Molinillo](http://en.wikipedia.org/wiki/Molinillo_(whisk)) is a special whisk used in Mexico in the preparation of beverages such as hot chocolate.
+Much like a dependency resolver, a molinillo helps take a list of ingredients and turn it into a delicious concoction!